cminers/braiins-os/docs/index.md

 sync
 ```

-### Adjusting MAC Address
-If you know the MAC address of your device, mount the SD card and adjust the MAC address. in ```uEnv.txt``` (most desktop Linux systems have automount capabilities once you reinsert the card into your reader).
-The ```uEnv.txt``` is environment for the bootloader and resides in the first (FAT) partition of the SD card.
-That way, once the device boots with Braiins OS, it would have the same IP address as it had with the factory firmware.

 ### Booting the Device from SD Card
 - Unmount the SD card
 - Adjust jumper to boot from SD card (instead of NAND memory):